It's 4.2°C in UAE! Temperature hits lowest, coldest point yet this winter

 Kevin Quiambao from the Philippines confirmed being scouted by the UAE Basketball Federation

-If you're going on a hike in Ras Al Khaimah today, make sure you carry an extra jacket because the UAE just recorded its lowest temperature this year.
+UAE residents, if you were disappointed at the warm winter the country has been experiencing this time, take heart — the UAE just recorded its lowest temperature yet this year.

+Mercury plummeted to an icy 4.2ºC, which was recorded at 5am on Saturday (February 3) morning at Jebel Jais in Ras Al Khaimah, snapping Al Ain's record of 5.3ºC in Raknah on January 10.

-Rains have been drenching the nation in the past week causing temperatures to plummet.
-Residents have been making the most of the chilly weather in the country by heading to winter markets, night beaches and indulging in outdoor activities.
+It's been a rainy week with six out of seven emirates experiencing scattered showers and cooler temperatures.
+Residents have been making the most of the chilly weather in the country by heading to winter markets and night beaches, and indulging in outdoor activities.

-On February 3, mercury plummeted to an icy 4.2ºC in Jebel Jais at 5am.
-While this is the coldest temperature so far in 2024 – last month, the lowest temperature that had been recorded this year was 5.3ºC in Raknah, Al Ain.

-One of the most-dedicated storm chasers in the UAE, while speaking to Khaleej Times, said that “the white snow-covered mountains” make Jebel Jais the most attractive winter destination.

-The highest peak in the UAE stands tall at 1,934 metres and is a popular spot for residents, hikers and tourists.
+Jebel Jais is the highest peak in the UAE, standing tall at 1,934 metres and is a popular spot for residents, hikers, and tourists alike.

+Its “white snow-covered mountains” make it the most attractive winter destination in the Emirates, one of the country's most-dedicated storm chasers told Khaleej Times earlier this year.

+With all this talk of frigid temperatures, the inevitable question is: can residents expect any snow in the desert?

+Snow requires a temperature of 0°C to form, which is rare in the UAE.
+Despite the rarity, the country has experienced snow in the past: in Ras Al Khaimah in 2017 and at Jebel Jais in 2009.

+Winter is not over yet, so there may yet be hope for 2024.

-A cold wave has been affecting the region.
-Yesterday, a significant dip in temperatures was noted in Saudi Arabia, where mercury fell below 0ºC.
+Meanwhile, a cold wave has also been affecting the wider region.
+On Friday, February 2, a significant dip in temperatures was recorded in Saudi Arabia, where the mercury fell below 0ºC, causing snow to form on the mountaintops in the Tabuk region.
+Watch the video here:

-The Saudi Press Agency reported snowfall in the Tabuk region which was caused by the cold wave and extremely cold surface winds.

-In Oman, temperatures are expected to dip to 3ºC at Jebel Shams today and reach a high of 10ºC at the mountain.
+In Oman too, temperatures are expected to dip to 3ºC at Jebel Shams today.

-Earlier this week, the National Centre of Meteorology had said that the UAE will be affected by a surface depression.
+Earlier this week, the National Centre of Meteorology had said that the UAE would be affected by a surface depression.
 This condition causes the formation of clouds and rainfall.
-The authority had also said that significant drop in temperatures was expected on Saturday, February 3.
+The authority had already forecast that a significant drop in temperatures was expected on Saturday.

-In the past week, rainfall has caused a drop in horizontal visibility because of strong winds blowing dust and sand.
+This explains the weather phenomena over the last week, where rainfall across the UAE caused a drop in horizontal visibility due to strong winds blowing dust and sand.

 ALSO READ: